Antonín Kalina

 Antonin Kalina (17 February 1902 – 26 November 1990) was a Czechoslovak citizen who was imprisoned during World War II in the Buchenwald concentration camp.
-There, he managed to save the lives of more than 900 children.
+There, he managed to save the lives of over 900 children.
 As a non-Jew who saved Jews during the Holocaust, he was posthumously awarded the title Righteous Among the Nations in 2012.
 The Czech president Miloš Zeman awarded him with Medal of Merit two years later.

 Biography

 Kalina was born on 17 February 1902 in Třebíč as one of twelve children of a shoemaker and he himself learnt this craft.
 He was raised in considerable poverty and which led him to become a Communist.
 He was arrested by the Nazis in 1939 due to his membership in Communist Party.
 He was initially imprisoned in Dachau and then in Buchenwald.

 The Germans started to destroy the concentration camps in Eastern Europe as Red Army advanced.
 The remaining prisoners were sent on death marches to other camps farther west.
 Some of them reached Buchenwald where Kalina was imprisoned.
 Around 100,000 people came to Buchenwald in 1944–1945.
 Many of them were children.
-The children included boys aged 12–16 from all over Europe.
+The children included many young boys aged 12–16 from all over Europe.